web-platform-tests/wpt/docs/writing-tests/testharness-api.md

 setup(func, properties)
 ```

-The one argument versions may omit either argument. `func` is a function to be
+The one argument version may omit either argument. `func` is a function to be
 run synchronously. `setup()` becomes a no-op once any tests have returned
 results. `properties` is an object which specifies global properties of the
 test harness (enumerated in the following section).